rocketpowerkille/Tare/docs/PHASE_4.md

-# Phase four — hosted deployment indexing, acceptance pending
+# Phase four: historical indexing and accounting acceptance

 The Ethereum implementation and local Graph Node acceptance tests are delivered.
-Graph Studio version `0.1.0` is deployed and syncing under `tare-steakhouse-usdc-ethereum`. **The full phase-four milestone is not closed:** a fully indexed mainnet Graph/RPC acceptance capture remains required.
+Graph Studio version `0.1.0` was deployed under `tare-steakhouse-usdc-ethereum`.
+Current synchronization was not checked in the 2026-09-13 documentation review. **The full phase-four milestone is not closed:** a fully indexed mainnet Graph/RPC acceptance capture remains required.
 Broader standardized indexing and multiple-network coverage are not implemented.